MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 ### 1.1 BWT and the suffix array

-A suffix array is an array of numbers that hold the starting positions of sorted suffixes.
+A **suffix array** is an array of integers which tell the starting position of a suffix.

 Example: string T is ABAABA$